 }

 The above thinking counts on the string to have all distinct chars.
 When this isn't the case, a different approach is to consider the lexical order of the permutations.
 From a given permutation, we simply need to figure out the next in the lexical order until the order is "maximized".
-It turns out that this is in the C++ STL.
-My reimplementation is as follows:
+It turns out that this is in the

 #include <iostream>